yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 - whether the paper contains a clearly identifiable focal relationship
 - whether the design supports structured coding of key variables and model information

-When front-end framing and methods sections pointed in different directions, I prioritized the methods, data, and empirical strategy sections.
-In this setting, extractability depends more on how the study is actually executed than on how it is introduced.
+When the framing sections and the methods section pointed in different directions, I prioritized the methods, data, and empirical strategy sections.
+In this setting, extractability depends more on how the study is executed than on how it is introduced.

 ### Part B. Variable Extraction
 For papers that met the screening criteria, I extracted structured information on: